 “The big thing on this trip is just getting lots of calories,” explains Ranta of his eating habits.
 “I try to eat right from the land, but these trips don’t allow time for that.”

-He’s a keen fisherman and a college certified chef, which all combine for many interesting meals.
+Despite his relentless forward progression, Ranta is a master of wild edibles.
+He’s a keen fisherman and a college-certified chef, which all combine for many interesting meals.
 A typical day will see a morning of three or four instant oatmeal pouches, Nature Valley bars coated in crunchy peanut butter through the day, a lunch of fried walleye with a can of beans, and then a dinner of Ranta’s trademark, Mukmuk.

-He was inspired to design his first aluminum portage cart after the traditional Métis Red River carts used throughout most of the 19th century in the fur trade to bypass rapids and connect the prairies prior to the railway.
+Knowing what he calls a “true” canoe trip would require him to travel with his canoe across the country by foot and paddle, Mike Ranta was inspired to design his first aluminum portage cart.
+He modelled his cart after the traditional Métis Red River carts used throughout most of the 19th century in the fur trade to bypass rapids and connect the prairies prior to the railway.

 To combat the time spent patiently waiting for a change in weather, Ranta uses his small pocketknife to pass the time and whittle thank you gifts for those who have helped him along the way.
-In one particular six-day storm on Cedar Lake, Manitoba, Ranta whittled fourteen miniature canoes in the span of one tent-bound day.
+During one particular six-day storm on Cedar Lake in Manitoba, Ranta whittled fourteen miniature canoes in the span of one tent-bound day.